Scholarship essay - Free Essay Writing Tips at BestEssayTips.com

 Meeting the Deadline

 Usually there is no real difference between submitting your essay weeks in advance and sending it by express mail on the last day.
 An office assistant will put your essay in the pile for your readers, all the same.
 The advantage of submitting your application early is that if there is a problem, you might be contacted early enough to be able to correct it.
-The advantage of taking extra time is that you might need it to improve your essay.
+The advantage of taking extra time is what you might need to improve your essay.

 Do You Know What the Institution Values?